douglaslim/gorql/README.md

 * gt(&lt;property>,&lt;value>) - Filters for objects where the specified property's value is greater than the provided value
 * ge(&lt;property>,&lt;value>) - Filters for objects where the specified property's value is greater than or equal to the provided value
 * not(&lt;query>,&lt;query>,...) - Filters for objects where the results of the query that is passed to this operator is inverted

+There are some special operators defined as well and their definition is listed as follows:

+* $sort=&lt;+|->&lt;property>,... - Sorts by the given property in order specified by the prefix (+ for ascending, - for descending)
+* $select=&lt;property>,&lt;property>,... - Trims each object down to the set of properties defined in the arguments
+* $limit=&lt;property> - Returns the given range of objects from the result set
+* $offset=&lt;property> - Determines the starting point for fetching data within a result set

 ## Drivers